GOFIRST-Robotics/Lunabotics/README.md

 ## How to Run Inside Docker Container

 <details>
-<summary>How to Run Inside Docker Container On Windows/Mac</summary>
+<summary>How to Run Inside the Dev Container On Windows/Mac</summary>
 <br>
 Open vscode then press ctrl+shift+p and type "Clone Repository in Container Volume".
 Select "Dev Containers: Clone Repository in Container Volume" and then select "Clone a repository from GitHub in a Container Volume".
 Search for and select our Lunabotics-2024 repository.
 <br><br>